micymike/learning-management-system/README.md

    ```
    python run.py
    ```
-   The API will be available at http://localhost:8000
+   The API will be available at http://localhost:5000/api

+   > **Note:** The frontend is configured to connect to the backend at http://localhost:5000/api by default.
+If you need to change this, update the `VITE_API_URL` in the frontend's `.env` file.

 ### Frontend Setup